abdullah091/Networking-Unit-Project/README.md

 # Networking-Project

+- Create 3 networks each network addressed using classes A,B and C.
-## create 3 subnetworks each network represent a class ranging from A,B,C , each subnetwork has at least 3 devices with maximum amount of host 8
+- Each network has at least 3 devices with maximum amount of host 8 in network.